dldl/sphinx-server/README.md

 **Limitations:**

-- This image is not bundled with LaTex but you can generate *.tex* files and compile them outside of the container
+- This image is not bundled with LaTeX but you can generate *.tex* files and compile them outside of the container

 ## Installation